tejuscs/adb-aws-dev/network-pre-requisites/create-odb-network.md

     ![This image shows the result of performing the above step.](./images/dns_configuration.png " ")

 - Optionally, you can configure network access for Amazon S3 (Database backups) and Zero-ETL and click on 'Create ODB network'.
+NOTE: Oracle Database@AWS preconfigures your network access for Oracle managed automatic backups to Amazon S3.

     ![This image shows the result of performing the above step.](./images/service_integration.png " ")